egeniq/RTL-Netherlands/README.md

 ## Deployment (iOS)

 ### Build the unity project
-1. Build Unity3D project with.
+1. Build Unity3D project with the 'export' option.
 This will create an xcode project.
 2. Open `Application.xcworkspace`.
 Notice you have 2 project inside: the main application and a Launcher.
 3. From the Unity build folder, Add `Data` folder to the application project as a reference (blue icon).
 4. Add `Library` and `Classes` the the Launcher project as groups (yellow icon).